PeterConstable/PythonTutorial/12_Sets_Dictionaries.md

 {1, 7, 8, 9}
 ```

-The symmetric difference operator ```^``` takes exactly two set operands.
+The symmetric difference operator ```^``` takes exactly two set or frozen set operands.
 The result set includes items contained in one operand or the other, but not in both.

 ```python
 >>> {1, 2, 8, 9} ^ {7, 8, 1, 3, 2}
 {3, 7, 9}
 ```

-The ```.symmetric_difference()``` operator takes one iterable argument.
+The ```.symmetric_difference()``` method on a set or frozen set object takes one iterable argument.
 The result set includes items in the object set or in the operand but not in both.

 ```python
 >>> x = {1, 2, 8, 9}